Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Main results

 \subsection{Final iterate convergence}

 In the preceding subsection, we presented a finite-time analysis of the averaged iterate.
 In this subsection, we extend our analysis to investigate the convergence of the final iterate in TD-learning with a replay buffer, following a similar approach to the one used in the previous section.
-Instead of using Lyapunov arguments, we utilize the recursive formulas and the fact that $||A||_{\infty}<1$ as given in~\cref{lem:properties_A}.
+Instead of using Lyapunov arguments, we utilize the recursive formulas and the fact that $||A||_{\infty}<1$ as given in Lemma~\ref{lem:properties_A}.
 In contrast to the averaged iterate analysis, we assume that the initial distribution corresponds to the stationary distribution of the Markov chain, a common assumption in the literature~\citep{bhandari2018finite,nagaraj2020least,jain2021streaming}.
-By employing this assumption, we are able to derive the convergence rate of the final iterate. \begin{theorem} Suppose \(S_{-N} \sim \mu^{\pi}_{S_{\infty}} \). \begin{enumerate} \item[1)] For any \(k \geq 0 \), we have
+With the assumption, we are able to derive the convergence rate of the final iterate. \begin{theorem} Suppose \(S_{-N} \sim \mu^{\pi}_{S_{\infty}} \). \begin{enumerate}[leftmargin=0.5cm] \item[1)] For any \(k \geq 0 \), we have

 \item[2)] For any \(k \geq 0 \), we have